Nick Pratto Player Props: Royals vs. Orioles

-After going 1-for-4 in his most recent game, Nick Pratto and the Kansas City Royals face the Baltimore Orioles (who will hand the ball to Tyler Wells) at 7:40 PM ET on Tuesday.
+Nick Pratto -- 0-for-2 in his most recent game -- will be in action for the Kansas City Royals versus the Baltimore Orioles, with Kyle Gibson on the hill, on May 3 at 7:40 PM ET.

 Nick Pratto Game Info & Props vs. the Orioles